Poway High School

-Poway High School is a four-year secondary school in southern California accredited by the Western Association of Schools and Colleges.
-Established in 1961, its approximately 2,408 students are from the city of Poway and the community of Rancho Bernardo in San Diego.
-The school has curricula for university-bound, college-bound, and vocation-bound graduates.
-About 1% of the high school's graduates join the military, 3% get civilian employment; 1% enroll in special schools, 37% enroll in two-year colleges, and 54% go to four-year colleges and universities.
-Some of its alumni are famous athletes.
+Poway High School is a four-year high school in Poway, California, United States.
+Established in 1961, its approximately 2,101 students are from Poway and the community of Rancho Bernardo.
+It is accredited by the Western Association of Schools and Colleges.

 Overview

 The four-year secondary school is accredited by the Western Association of Schools and Colleges.
-It has approximately 2,408 students and employs 90 teachers, 62 support staff, 4 administrators, 4 counselors, 1 psychologist and 1 librarian.
-The length of its class periods vary and add to 297 minutes per week.
-Every Monday is a "professional growth day", with 54-minute periods.
+It has approximately 2,408 students and employs 90 teachers, 62 support staff, four administrators, four counselors, one psychologist and one librarian.
+The length of its class periods vary, and total 297 minutes per week.
+Every Wednesday is a "late start day", with 59-minute periods.
 It is on a trimester-based system with class periods 70 minutes long from Tuesday through Thursday.
 Periods are 65 minutes on Friday.

 The high school has a campus with several buildings.
 Elective course offerings include agriculture, floral design, architectural design, and computer animation.
 Other activities include automobile repair and design, choir, marching band, and photography.
 Its athletic teams are called the Titans.
 It has a Theatre Guild.
 The school also offers PLTW engineering courses and has a campus-affiliated FIRST robotics team, Team Spyder 1622.

 History

 In 2004, the school forbade a student from wearing an anti-gay T-shirt during the school's gay–straight alliance's Day of Silence.
 The student, Tyler Chase Harper, filed suit, claiming that the school had violated his constitutional rights.
 The case was Harper v.
 Poway Unified School District.
 In 2006, the United States Court of Appeals for the Ninth Circuit, in a divided decision, denied the student's claim and held that the school's regulation of student speech in this case was constitutional.
-The student sought review in the U.S. Supreme Court; in 2007, the Court vacated the judgment as moot because Harper had graduated.
+The student sought review in the U.S. Supreme Court; in 2007, the court vacated the judgment as moot because Harper had graduated.